A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Experiments

 \item The performance with enrollment-test matched conditions is much higher than those with mismatched conditions, which indicates that the enrollment-test mismatch is indeed a serious problem for speaker recognition.
 Moreover, the performance loss with different mismatched condition pairs is different.
 For instance, The pair AND-iOS obtains better performance than the pair AND-Mic.
 This is consistent to the observations in the qualitative and quantitative analysis, in particular the results in Figure~\ref{fig:channel} and Table~\ref{tab:channel}.

-\item For the nonparallel-data methods, the GSC method consistently outperforms the baseline on all these mismatched conditions, while WVA does not show much advantage.
-This observation supports our argument that the main effect of the cross-channel mismatch is a global shift, and a simple GSC can compensate for the mismatch to a large extent.
+\item For the nonparallel-data methods, IDVC and GSC consistently outperform the baseline on all these mismatched conditions, while WVA does not show much advantage.
+This observation supports our argument that the main effect of the cross-channel mismatch is a global shift, and even a simple GSC can compensate for the mismatch to a large extent.
+Besides, it can be found that IDVC is superior to GSC.
+This indicates dataset-invariant projection by IDVC works better than simple mean subtraction by GSC.

 \item The three parallel-data methods deliver much better performance than the two nonparallel-data methods.
 That is not surprising as the parallel-data methods utilize extra information of cross-channel speakers.
 Moreover, the proposed SD/LT approach consistently outperforms MCT and CAT, demonstrating that SD/LT is a more effective approach in dealing with enrollment-test mismatch.
 The comparison between SD/LT and CAT is especially interesting, as the two methods look very similar and only differ in the normalization term.
 The clear advantage of SD/LT demonstrated the importance of a principle solution based on a solid theory.